-It’s broad daylight and you don’t expect anyone robbing you, especially in a busy parking lot.
+It’s broad daylight and you don’t expect anyone will rob you, especially in a busy parking lot.

 You finish shopping and walking to your car.
-You open your car door and some stranger walk behind your car to squirt some liquid.
-Then the stranger walks up to you and said your brake fluid is leaking (but the fluid has nothing to do with your car).
-The stranger told you he’s a mechanic or posed as a parking lot attendant or posed as a by stander, but he’s really a con artist.
+You open your car door and some stranger walks up behind your car to squirt some liquid on it.
+Then the stranger walks up to you and says your brake fluid is leaking (but the fluid has nothing to do with your car).
+The stranger tells you he’s a mechanic or poses as a parking lot attendant or a by stander, but he’s really a con artist.

 You step out of the car with your door still open or unlock to check the fluid with the stranger.
-While you’re checking this out a second con artist quickly walks in and take your purse or other belongings or items you just brought.
-By the time you check things out and get back to your car, you wouldn’t’ know what hit you.
+While you’re checking this out, a second con artist quickly walks in and takes your purse, other belongings or items you just bought.
+By the time you check things out and get back to your car, you wouldn’t know what hit you.

 This tactic is to sneak up behind your car to squirt some liquid under your car and the scam artist goes up to you to let you know something is leaking.
-The scam artists claim he’s a mechanic or a parking lot attendant or he’s concern for your safety to make themselves sound legit and to keep your guard down.
+The scam artist claims he’s a mechanic or a parking lot attendant or he’s concerned for your safety to make them self seem legitimate and keep your guard down.

-The most common method used by scam artists is to instill fear and to get people in heighten emotional state.
-When you are in a heighten emotional state you tend to make poor decisions because you are worry about your safety and that worrying thought hijack any logical reasons.
+The most common method used by scam artists is to instill fear and to get people in a heightened emotional state.
+When you are in a heightened emotional state, people tend to make poor decisions because they are worried about their safety and that worried thought hijacks any logical reason.

-There are other ways scam artists use to get you out of your car, the scammers may approach the liquid method, smoke, or make up some other signs of trouble with your car.
+There are other methods scam artists use to get you out of your car too.
+The scammers may approach using the liquid method, smoke, or make up some other signs of trouble with your car.

 Fake accidents in parking lot and street

 You’re backing up your car in a parking lot or on the street.
-You check and double check for everything to clear.
-You step on the gas pedal to reverse the car then you heard a bump coming from the back.
+You check and double check that everything is clear.
+You step on the gas pedal to reverse the car then you hear a bump coming from behind.

-You get out of the car and someone seem to be hit.
-The person looks in pain and want compensation from you or use that incident to file claim on your insurance policy.
+You get out of the car and someone seems to have been hit.
+The person looks to be in pain and wants compensation from you or to use that incident to file claims on your insurance policy.

 Luckily there are surveillance cameras in many parking lots and you can ask for a copy of the video.
 Often these kinds of scams can bust the con artist.